-The FAST Act and federal regulations (23 CFR 450.306) stipulate that the metropolitan transportation planning process incorporate ten specific factors reflecting sound planning principles.
-These factors are to be explicitly considered, analyzed as appropriate, and reflected in each MPO's planning products (including the LRTP and TIP).
+Continued under the IIJA, federal regulations (23 CFR 450.306) stipulate that the metropolitan transportation planning process incorporate ten specific factors reflecting sound planning principles.
+These factors are to be explicitly considered, analyzed as appropriate and reflected in each MPO's planning products (including the LRTP and TIP).
 These 10 factors are: